BrascoJS/delorean/README.md

 # Delorean
-An intuitive, in-app MobX + React developer tool employing time travel debugging and (soon to be implemented) rich application state visualization.
-Quickly and easily debug any MobX-React project, with just two lines of code.
+An intuitive, in-app MobX + React developer tool employing time travel debugging and undo/redo actions.
+Quickly and easily gain insight into any MobX-React project, with just two lines of code.

 # Features
 - Flexible time travel functionality
 - Persistent log of every observable action and state change, including individual diffs and complete application state
 - Easy undo/redo of actions without unwanted side effects
-- Configurable visualization of relevant observables, observers, actions, computed values, and stores (coming soon)
+- Alternate timeline debugging.
+Reverse your application's state and branch into a new timeline with the option of returning to your original state.

 # Installation